eleanorfrajka/ifmeo/content/home/welcome.md

 <br>

-The **IfM Experimental Oceanography group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The Experimental Oceanography group uses oceanographic measurements to advance our understanding of ocean dynamics and circulation in a changing climate.